7Block Labs

 • Query engines:

-• SLOs you can publish to the business:
+• Check out these SLOs you might want to share with the business:

-• Completeness: “100% of blocks in range with no gap; event counts reconciling to receipts.”
+• Completeness: “We guarantee 100% of blocks in the range with no gaps, plus event counts that line up perfectly with receipts.”

-• Accuracy: “weekly Merkle commitments of marts posted on‑chain.”
-Use a one‑liner Substreams job to produce a rolling Merkle and anchor the root.
+• Accuracy: “We post weekly Merkle commitments of marts on-chain.”
+Feel free to run a quick Substreams job to create a rolling Merkle and anchor the root.

 • Telemetry: